radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 ### Bind Requires Password

 If a user binds to RadiantOne and does not provide a password, the default behavior is to treat it like an anonymous user.
 This may introduce security problems for the client application, or in certain cases where machines like printers may bind against RadiantOne, that do not verify that the client actually provided a password.
 If the Bind Requires Password setting is enabled, and no password is specified in the bind request, RadiantOne tries to bind the specified user and return an invalid credential error to the client.
 If Bind Requires Password is not enabled, and a bind request comes in with a valid user DN and no password, it is considered an anonymous bind.
+Bind requires Password is enabled by default.

 ### Enable Nested Groups